suppressPackageStartupMessages(library(lubridate))

-Almost all the data we use here is associated with a particular point in time, like a price of a stock on a given day.
+Almost all the data we use here is associated with a particular point in time, like the price of a stock on a given day.
 That is called a time series.
-However, it is difficult to work with time series as one has to keep track of the day month and year, know about leap years, time zones, holidays and other market closures.
-Consequently, it is usually best to work with data as if it were not a time series, and only turning it into a time series when needed, typically for plotting, reporting and aggregation.
+However, it isn’t easy to work with time series as one has to keep track of the day, month and year and know about leap years, time zones, holidays and other market closures.
+Consequently, it is best to work with data as if it were not a time series and only turn it into a time series when needed, typically for plotting, reporting and aggregation.

-Most of financial applications involve working with dates.
-It can be monthly, weekly, daily, or even intraday data.
-Storing data as text is not helpful since we cannot order or subset it easily.
+Most financial applications involve working with dates.
+These can be monthly, weekly, daily, or even intraday data.
+Storing data as text is not helpful since we cannot easily order or subset it.

 R has a specific data type called Date

 .
-In this section we will explore some packages that will help us to work with Date
+In this section, we will explore some packages that help us work with Date

 objects.